Contraceptive Patch

 How to wear a patch and when?

-Your clinician would advise you to wear the patch for a week and keep on wearing it for a consecutive three weeks.
+Our expert web doctors in Ireland recommend you wear the patch for a week and keep on wearing it for a consecutive three weeks.
 Then, you will remove the patch and may experience your menstrual period.
 After one week, wear a new patch on the same day, even if you are still bleeding.

 What are the benefits of using contraceptive patches?